bealanator/pihole_whitelist_blacklist/README.md

 ## Usage

-Clone repo, and change into the directory, run main.sh as sudo/root with your desired argument:
+Clone repo, and change into the directory, run main.sh as sudo/root with your desired argument.
+Please note, the remove options will remove
+ALL whitelist or blacklist entries.

 ```
 Usage